maexeler/mines/README.md

 The code is too sparsely commented, even for myself.
 I'm sorry about that, but it is what it is.

+### Supported Devices
+The code runs on Android devices (phones & tablets).
+It should work on Apple devices too.
+Web and desktop apps are not supported.
+It should be possible to run the code on this devices too but you have to rewrite the code in [mines_field.dart](./lib/pages/mines_page/mines_page.dart) at least.

 ## Project structure

 The **model**-package contains the core logic of the game.
 It should be fairly independent from the GUI part.